 SANNoise Signed by: Lance Murphy, SANNoise

 Subject:

 Comment: 1 Subject: Noise Response

-The noise generated by Lindbergh is to be controlled in compliance with the CALTRANS variance that is regularly extended.
-In addition to the other comments made by citizens and the Planning Boards of Ocean Beach and Point Loma, it is obvious by the continued increase in operations with no firm plan to relocate the airport that it is in violations with the statutes.
-The commenter is correct.
+the CALTRANS va other comments m Beach and Point L ted by Lindbergh is to be controlled in compliance with ariance that is regularly extended.
+In addition to the nade by citizens and the Planning Boards of Ocean Loma, it is obvious by the continued increase in o firm plan to relocate the airport that it is in violations The commenter is correct.
 SDIA operates under a variance that has been extended in the past and is currently awaiting approval of the variance.
 The SDCRAA has initiated a Part 150 Update that will contemplate the near term improvements that can be made by noise abatement and furthering of Quiet Home Program and is amending SDIA's ALUCP to conclude the 2030 CNEL contour included in this EIR.
 Achievement of a "zero noise impact area" (as defined in the Regulations) during the term of the requested variance is technologically and economically impractical and infeasible.

 Comment 2 Subject: Pollution Response

-ulting from the continued expansion will exceed the e California Air Quality regulation and cannot be See response Peninsula Community Planning Board to Comment #29 (submitted by Bill Ingram).
+esulting from the continued expansion will exceed the the California Air Quality regulation and cannot be See response Peninsula Community Planning Board to Comment #29 (submitted by Bill Ingram).

 Comment 3 Traffic Response

-unmitigated traffic ja through the Western exit on Harbor will create ams in the Peninsula and will eventually overwhelm rhoods if the expansion continues in the north-west by the Transit Plan.
+unmitigated traffic the eastern neight fic through the Western exit on Harbor will create jams in the Peninsula and will eventually overwhelm porhoods if the expansion continues in the north-west d by the Transit Plan.
 The Transit Plan is a separate study from the EIR and does not depend on the Proposed Project.
 It appears that the commenter is referring to the Airport Land Use Plan which contemplates development on the north side of the Airport.
 In addition, the Proposed Airport Implementation Plan contemplates expansion of Terminal 2 on the south side of the Airport.
 No alternative contemplates development of the north-west of the airport which is owned by the U.S. government and used by MCRD.
 All traffic impacts associated with the Proposed Project are identified in EIR Section 5.3.
 The study area includes all street segments and intersections that have at least 50 peak hour trips project trips, per City of San Diego CEQA guidelines.
 North Harbor Drive and Nimitz Boulevard to the south of the Airport and Rosecrans to the west of the Airport are included in the study area.
-Potential significant impacts to these street segments resulting from the Proposed Project along with proposed mitigation measures are identified in Section 5.3.8.
+Potential significant impacts to

+these street segments resulting from the Proposed Project along with proposed mitigation measures are identified in Section 5.3.8.

 Comment 4 Growth of the region Response

-The San Diego region on and South California area will not be s The commenter did not complete their comment and therefore no response is provided.
+The San Diego region and South California area will not be s The commenter did not complete their comment and therefore no response is provided.

-LUCE, FORWARD, HAMILTON & SCRIPPS I.I.P
+LUCE, FORWARD, HAMILTON & SCRIPPS LT.P.